News and notes about William Woods students, faculty, staff, and alumni. Updated continuously throughout the semester.

 William Woods Students, Faculty, and Staff

-Miriam O’Callaghan, publishes her second book titled “Conscio-Smart” on leadership in a new-age business and industrial world.
+Miriam O’Callaghan, Professor of Management, published her second book titled “Conscio-Smart” on leadership in a new-age business and industrial world.
 Dr. O’Callaghan is a lifetime educator whose passion, and higher purpose in life, is teaching.
 For her, teaching is an act of service to help students develop competencies that they need to succeed in the highly complex world of industry.
 She credits William Woods with allowing her to realize her real potential at work.

 William Woods Alumni

-Taylor Finkel, graduated in 2017 with an Equine Administration degree, as well as one in Business Administration.
-The following October, she moved to Australia to work at Widden Studs, a thoroughbred breeding farm.
+Taylor Finkel, ’17 moved to Australia to work at Widden Studs, a thoroughbred breeding farm.
 She worked there for 10 months, and then moved to Kentucky to work on another breeding farm.
 “William Woods really helped me with time management.
 I had to balance extra-curricular activities, being in a sorority, and working with the horses.
 I also had a job outside of school and had to balance homework.
 That skill of time management definitely played a big role with where I am at now.”